MATH3130 (Introduction to Linear Algebra)

 in advance.
 If you miss a midterm exam for any acceptable reason (e.g.

-religious obligation, documented illness), that midterm exam score will be
+religious obligation, illness), that midterm exam score will be

-exam score.
-If you miss the final exam (unless it is for an acceptable
+If you miss the final exam and have not rescheduled it in

-reason), you will score zero on the final and you should expect to fail the
+advance, you will score zero on the final or receive an incomplete in the

 - Religious Obligations